 Once the patient fills out the survey, it will be made available to them inside their My Account portal, under the Documents section.

 Using the template library

-Clinical surveys uses the same template library as intake forms.
-This means that any of your templates that you create can be re-used or modified.
+Clinical surveys use the same template library as intake forms.
+This means that any of the templates that you create can be reused or modified.
 Templates can also be used so a staff member can fill out the Clinical Survey on behalf of the patient.
-Save your form as a template and the add that template as a chart entry to fill it out.
+Save your form as a template and then add that template as a chart entry to fill it out.
 To access the template library, edit the content of one of your Clinical Surveys and click on the template button as shown below.